dTyWick/RCP-Modifier/README.md

 ```
 conda env create -f environment.yml
 ```
+where the yml file has been provided in the repository.
 Now, pymagicc runs off of a compiled Windows binary, so if you are on Linux or OS X, go to the [pymaggic github page](https://github.com/openscm/pymagicc) in order to learn how to run it.
 This process involves installing wine,a compatability layer between Windows and Linux/OS X.

 Once this is done, one can simply run